AnxiousCodeGeek/AnxiousCodeGeek/README.md

-# Welcome to AnxiousCodeGeek's GitHub! 🚀

-Hey! 👋 This is Fatima, the AnxiousCodeGeek, I'm a passionate learner in the vast world of coding.
-I am also a Data enthusiast diving into and exploring the world of data.
-I am also a web designer and developer.
-I am eager to connect with fellow coders, share experiences, and embark on this coding journey together! <span style="font-size:1.5em;">🐍✨</span>
+I am a passionate data enthusiast currently contributing to the innovative projects at the NCAI Smart City Lab located in NED University.
+My journey involves diving deep into the realms of Machine Learning, Natural Language Processing, and Audio Classification.
+With a relentless curiosity and dedication to mastering these domains, I am constantly learning and exploring new techniques and methodologies.
+I thrive on challenges and am always open to new opportunities for growth and collaboration.

 ## Connect with me
 <div id="badges" align="center">